March 15, 2026 · 15 min read

 Performance Review

-- Track trends - Are views going up, staying flat, or declining?
-Compare month over month.
+- • Track trends - Compare month over month

-- Identify top search queries - These tell you what customers are looking for.
-Use this information to refine your services, posts, and website content.
+- • Identify top search queries - Use this to refine your services and content

 Review Strategy

-- Review your review velocity - How many new reviews did you receive this month?
-Aim for steady growth, not sporadic bursts.
+- • Review your review velocity - Aim for steady growth

-- Send review requests to recent customers - Use a direct link to your Google review page.
-Send via SMS or email after a successful job or positive interaction.
+- • Send review requests to recent customers - Use a direct link to your Google review page

 Competitor Analysis

-- Check your top 3 competitors' profiles - What are they doing that you are not?
-More photos?
-Better posts?
-More reviews?
-Use this as inspiration, not imitation.
+- • Check your top 3 competitors' profiles - What are they doing that you are not?

-- Note their review count and rating - If competitors have significantly more reviews, prioritise review generation.
+- • Note their review count and rating

 Part 4: Quarterly Deep Dive (1 to 2 Hours)